gonenduk/basejs/README.md

 only http is used and the port is set in an environment variable.
 Should be set in custom-environment-variables.json file to overwrite the port.

-To breakdown and log outgoing network operations, enable the relevant protocol in under log:
+To breakdown and log outgoing network operations, enable the relevant protocol under log:
 * http: true to enable breakdown logs for outgoing http calls
 * https: true to enable breakdown logs for outgoing https calls